dvanderweele/avl/README.md

 }
 ```

-You can also swap out the implementations of these functions at anytime after instantiation.
+Though not recommended, you can also swap out the implementations of these functions at anytime after instantiation.
 Just assign your own new function to the appropriate instance property:

 * `COMP_EQ`
 * `COMP_LT`